Read FAQ

 Types of access permissions

-By default, all permissions on the stages are inherited.
-If the All option is selected in the Deal section and the Inherit option is selected on the stages, then all stages will have access.
+By default, stage permissions are inherited.
+If All is selected in the Deal section with the Inherit option on all stages, a user with this role can access all deal stages.

-Detailed permissions are more important than inherited ones.
-If an employee has detailed permissions that deny access to deals, and inherited permissions that allow access, access will be denied.
+Detailed permissions are stronger than inherited ones.
+If detailed permissions deny access, access is denied even if inherited permissions allow it.

-Among the personal and group permissions, the ones that give more rights are applied.
-If the employee's personal inheritedpermissions prohibit access and the group inherited ones allow access, access will be denied.
+Among personal and group permissions, the ones granting more rights are applied.
+If personal inherited permissions deny access but group inherited ones allow it, access is granted.

-• Configure roles for each department separately.
-Try not to use the All department and subdepartment employees option.
-Spend a little more time, but set up separate roles for each subdepartment.
+Set roles separately for each department: Avoid using the All department and subdepartment employees option.
+Instead, create separate roles for each subdepartment.

-• If the stage permissions and the element permissions are the same, choose the Inherit option.
-Do not set the permissions manually.
-CRM will work slower because of a large number of users, roles and permissions.
+Use inherited stage permissions: If item and stage permissions are the same, select the Inherit option instead of setting them manually.
+CRM may work slower because of many users, roles, and permissions.

 Was this information helpful?